keramics/keramics/docs/formats/src/qcow.md

 > Note it is currently assumed that character strings are stored in UTF-8

+The number of bytes per sector is 512.

 ### Encryption

 The QCOW image format can encrypted the media data stored in the image format.